Nando Parrado: Early life

 Parrado was born in Montevideo on December 9, 1949, the second of three children of Seler Parrado and Xenia "Eugenia" Dolgay, a Ukrainian immigrant who arrived in Uruguay at the age of 16.
 Raised in the Carrasco neighborhood, he attended Stella Maris College, and played for its alumni rugby team, Old Christians Club.

 At the time of the Andes crash, he was a university student.
-Of his life prior to the accident Parrado states that:
+Of his life before the accident, Parrado states that:

 When it finally came time to choose a college, I decided to enroll in agricultural school, because that was where my closest friends were going.
 When my father heard the news, he shrugged and smiled.
 'Nando,' he said, 'your friends' families own farms and ranches.
 We have hardware stores.'
 It was not hard for him to talk me into changing my mind.
 In the end, I did what made sense: I entered business school with no serious thought about what school would mean for me or where this decision might lead.
 I would graduate or I would not.
-I would run the hardware stores or maybe I wouldn't.
+I would run the hardware stores, or maybe I wouldn't.
 My life would present itself to me when it was ready.
 In the meantime, I spent the summer being Nando; I played rugby, I chased girls with Panchito, I raced my little Renault along the beach roads at Punta del Este, I went to parties and I lay in the sun, I lived for the moment, drifting with the tide, waiting for my future to reveal itself, always happy to let others lead the way.